gasparian/pure-kv/README.md

 Simple in-memory key-value storage with RPC interface, written in pure go

 ## Proposal
-This storage must be a RPC service, that can create and store go maps on it's side.
+This is must be a RPC service, that can create and store go maps on it's side.
-The data exchange format must be in binary format, over tcp.
+The data must be exchanged in binary format, over tcp.
-No third-party libraries must be used.
+No third-party libraries allowed.

 Should support the following operations:
  - `CREATE`: creates the new map with specified key-value pair type;